Search

 How Big Are Dwarf Goldfish?

 Dwarf goldfish typically grow to 1 and 2 inches in length, though some can reach up to 3 inches.
 They are smaller than the common goldfish variety, which can grow up to 12 inches in length.
-Dwarf goldfish are characterized by their short fins and moderate size compared to other types of goldfish.
+Dwarf goldfish are characterized by their short fins and moderate size compared to other gold fish breed.

 What types of goldfish that stay small?